BLOG LINKS SUBSCRIBE TO LT TOPICAL INDEX

-Brennan Mannning and Contemplative Spirituality
+Brennan Manning and Contemplative Spirituality

 In The Signature of Jesus, Manning teaches how to suspend thought.
 He instructs his readers methodically: